rhagarty/techxchange-instanton-lab/README.md

 # Hands-on Open Liberty InstantOn Lab

-In this lab, you will get to build a simple Open Liberty application and run it in a container, which you will then get to deploy in multiple ways.
+In this lab, you will get to build a simple Open Liberty application and run it in a container, which you will then get to deploy in multiple ways - locally and on Kubernetes.

+The application will be run in 2 modes: standard and with InstantOn.
+You will get to verify the significant improvement in start time that InstantOn provides.

+This lab will take you through the steps required to build InstantOn images, as well as how to deploy images onto the OpenShift Cloud Platform.

 Note that in many of the commands listed below, we have supplied a file to perform the command.
 You can either choose to type the commands yourself or simply run the script.